 The rains in October 2022 swept lots of debris (sand & rocks) from the street onto some of our garden beds near the main entrance.
 Vines and other weeds have overtaken many of the beds, but our gardener has taken his weed trimmer and cleared paths to the tool shed and the "sunscreen" growing shed.

-This year we are having weekly meetings on Saturdays to re-vitalize the program.
+For the 2023-24 winter season, we hope to begin our weekly meetings on Saturdays to re-vitalize the program.
 All are welcome to come and participate.
 For more information see the "events" tab.